V-ivek001/DISSERTATION/README.md

 ## Objectives

-Analyse the distribution of churned and retained customers
+* Analyse the distribution of churned and retained customers

-Identify key factors associated with customer churn
+* Identify key factors associated with customer churn

-Explore relationships between customer attributes and churn
+* Explore relationships between customer attributes and churn

-Visualise insights using clear and informative charts
+* Visualise insights using clear and informative charts

-🛠️ Technologies Used
+## Technologies Used

-Python
+* Python

-Jupyter Notebook
+* Jupyter Notebook

-Pandas – data processing and manipulation
+* Pandas – data processing and manipulation

-NumPy – numerical computation
+* NumPy – numerical computation

-Matplotlib – data visualisation
+* Matplotlib – data visualisation

-Seaborn – statistical visualisation
+* Seaborn – statistical visualisation

-▶️ How to Run the Project
+## How to Run the Project
-Option 1: Run the Notebook
+**Option 1: Run the Notebook**

-Clone the repository:
+**Clone the repository:**
 git clone https://github.com/your-username/netflix-customer-churn.git

-Navigate to the project directory:
+**Navigate to the project directory:** cd netflix-customer-churn

-cd netflix-customer-churn

-Install required libraries:
+**Install required libraries:**
 pip install pandas numpy matplotlib seaborn jupyter

-Launch Jupyter Notebook:
+**Launch Jupyter Notebook:**
 jupyter notebook Vivek.ipynb

-Option 2: View Without Running Code
+## Option 2: View Without Running Code
 Open Vivek.html in any web browser to view the complete analysis and visualisations.

-📈 Key Insights
+## Key Insights

-The analysis provides insights into:
+* The analysis provides insights into:

-Patterns differentiating churned and retained customers
+* Patterns differentiating churned and retained customers

-Subscription and usage behaviours linked to churn
+* Subscription and usage behaviours linked to churn

-Data-driven observations that can inform retention strategies
+* Data-driven observations that can inform retention strategies

-Detailed explanations and charts are included within the notebook.
+* Detailed explanations and charts are included within the notebook.

-🚀 Future Enhancements
+## Future Enhancements

-Build machine learning models to predict churn
+* Build machine learning models to predict churn

-Perform feature engineering for improved accuracy
+* Perform feature engineering for improved accuracy

-Compare multiple classification algorithms
+* Compare multiple classification algorithms

-Create an interactive dashboard for stakeholders
+* Create an interactive dashboard for stakeholders